 - Binnenhof - South Holland, the Hague.
 Dutch parliament building, a centre of Dutch political life since 1446.
 Consists of a larger group of historical buildings.
-Impressive monument of Gothic architecture is Ridderzaal, built in 13th century.
+Impressive monument of Gothic architecture is Ridderzaal, built in the 13th century.
 Beautiful, large windows with stained glass.

 - Gemeendelandshuis van Rijnland - South Holland, Leiden.
-The oldest office of water boards, built in late 16th century.
+The oldest office of water boards, built in the late 16th century.
 Ornamented interior, stained glass.